webprofusion/certify-docs/docs/script-hooks.md

 By default the background service runs as Local System, so your scripts will execute in that context, this can be important for issues regarding permissions, file system encryption etc.

-## Script Basics
+## Scripting Basics

-Here is a sample script which demonstrates a few commonly accessed pieces of information:
+Here is a sample PowerShell script which demonstrates a few commonly accessed pieces of information:

 ```PowerShell
 param($result)   # required to access the $result parameter